Arrest made by head of security in front of tent (4)

 ('stop' can be a synonym of 'arrest')

-'head of security in front of tent' is the subsidiary indication.
+'head of security in front of tent' is the wordplay.

 'in front of' means one lot of letters go next to another.